-Hamish advises on a range of commercial and corporate disputes, with a particular focus on regulatory, company and commercial, and construction disputes.
+Hamish is experienced in advising on a wide range of commercial and corporate disputes, with a particular focus on regulatory, insurance, banking and construction disputes.
+He is ranked as a Rising Star for dispute resolution by Legal 500.

 Hamish is the recipient of numerous scholarships and awards, including the WM Tapp Studentship in Law from Gonville & Caius College, Cambridge.
 He has been awarded the New Zealand Law Foundation’s Sir Ian Barker Published Article Award and the New Zealand Law Society’s Hon Rex Mason Prize in Legal Writing.